storj-archived/core/doc/environment-variables.md

 #### `STORJ_TEMP`

-This variable will set the `--keypass` used to unlock the keyring.
+This variable will set the folder to which the encrypted file will be placed when uploading a file.
+Shards will also be placed in this folder during upload.

-Setting your password will make it so other users can't grep it with `ps -a`.